The Future of Real Estate

 The point of this post is to ask you where you’ll be in the coming years and whether you will have initiated the steps to build your future realty business.
 It’s wise to start planning and connect with the people who will help you grow and sustain it.

 What are you thoughts?
 What changes do you foresee?
-Will 2018 to 2020 look much different for you and your brokerage?
+Will The housing market in 2022 look much different for you and your brokerage?
 What are you doing to help you survive and thrive in the blockchain era?